ShayHill/shayallenhill_site/_posts/2023-07-01-cherry-picking.md

 [Cherry picking](https://en.wikipedia.org/wiki/Cherry_picking) (or if you prefer, [reporting bias](https://en.wikipedia.org/wiki/Reporting_bias)) has a deservedly negative connotation.
 When you accuse someone of cherry picking, you accuse them of intentionally, unscrupulously discarding information that does not support their argument.
 I'm still feeling generous, so I'm going to propose that almost all instances of cherry picking are *un*intentional and innocent: When you observe something interesting, you tell people about it.
 When you don't, you don't.

 When it comes to [statistics](/introduction-to-statistical-tests), "something interesting" is "an event with less than or equal to a 1 in 20 chance of happening randomly".
-So flipping a coin and seeing 6 of the same side (heads or tails) in a row on the first try is "something interesting".
+So, flipping a coin and seeing 6 of the same side (heads or tails) in a row on the first try is "something interesting".

 <ul class="tight-list">
 <li>one consecutive &rarr; 20:20</li>